 Motor vehicle operators are prohibited from throwing objects at any bicyclist on the road.

-In addition to the laws that motor vehicle operators must follow, there are also some important regulations that bicyclists in Maryland must follow.
+In addition to the laws that motor vehicle operators must follow, there are also some important regulations that bicyclists in Baltimore must follow.
 These regulations include the following:

 There are several important bike safety laws regarding what features bicycles must contain as well as what features bicycles can not have.
 Lamps are required on a bicycle if a bicyclist will be riding on a highway where people and vehicles are not clearly visible at 1,000 feet.
 Reflects are also required on the back of a bicycle if it will be used under these conditions.
 Additionally, bicycles must be equipped with adequate brakes.
 Bicyclists are also prohibited from equipping their bicycle with a bell or any other type of audible device.

 Helmets must be worn by everyone under the age of age of 16 in Maryland who rides a bicycle.
 This includes people who ride as passengers on a bicycle.
 Helmets are required to meet the standards established by the American National Standards Institute, the American Society for testing and Materials, and the Snell Memorial Foundation